IBM/sms-analysis-with-wks/README.md

 Corpus documents are required to train our machine-learning annotator component.
 For this Code Pattern, the corpus documents will contain example SMS messages.

+> NOTE: To view the individual SMS messages in easy-to-read format, view the file [data/offers_msg.csv](data/offers_msg.csv) found in the local repository.

 From the **Access & Tools -> Documents** panel, press the **Upload Document Sets** button to import a **Document Set** file.
 Use the corpus documents file [wks-resources/corpus-a6850330-3aeb-11e7-bf5c-f98dfa3ddf29.zip](wks-resources/corpus-a6850330-3aeb-11e7-bf5c-f98dfa3ddf29.zip) found in the local repository.

+> NOTE: Uploading the corpus documents provided in this Code Pattern is not required, but recommended to simplify the annotation process (all provided documents will come pre-annotated).
+An alternative approach would be to is to upload standard text files and perform the annotations manually.

 > NOTE: Select the option to "upload the original workspace's type system first".